Nepal, Everest Region | Walking & Trekking

 Highlights

-• Enjoy fabulous sunrise views from Pikey Peak, said to be Edmund Hillary’s favourite view of Everest.
+- Enjoy fabulous sunrise views from Pikey Peak, said to be the favourite view of Everest of Sir Edmund Hillary.

 This wonderful trip offers a more leisurely approach to Everest, as instead of the more conventional flight into Lukla, you drive to Dhap and walk in following part of the original expedition trail to Everest.
 It makes for an exciting and challenging trek which takes you from the lower elevations of Solu up into the the high Khumbu region, culminating in a visit to Everest Base Camp and an early morning ascent of Kala Pattar with magical views of Everest and the surrounding peaks.